Potty Training Dog: A Comprehensive Guide to Housetraining Your Canine Companion

 Understanding the Basics of Potty Training Dog

 Before diving into the specifics, it’s essential to grasp the fundamentals of Potty Training Dog.
-Just like humans, dogs have a natural instinct to keep their living spaces clean.
+Just like humans, dogs have an instinct to keep their living spaces clean.
 However, without proper guidance, they may relieve themselves indoors, causing frustration and inconvenience.
 The key lies in teaching them where and when it is appropriate to go.

 Creating a Routine: Consistency is Key